davibc90/cloudwalk_agents_swarm_challenge/README.md

 - Web Search Tool test, asking for news and events, always after confirming the information is not inside the knowledge base

 **Customer Service Agent**
-- Retrieve User Info Tool test, in order to evaluate if the user's info is being properly retrieved
+- Retrieve User Info Tool test, in order to evaluate if the user's info is being properly retrieved and parsed
-- New Support Call Tool test, in order to evaluate if the agent registers a new support call when the situation is covered in the set of issues which describes when it should be done
+- New Support Call Tool test, in order to evaluate if the agent registers a new support call when the situation requires it

 **Secretary Agent Tools Test**
-- Checking availability before booking an online appointment with a customer success speacialist
-- In order to evaluate if the blocked time slots are being properly retrieved, repeat the same test, after emptying the the Docker volume for the agents swarm specific container.
-In the second test, the time slot will not be available
+- Get Appointments Tool test, in order to evaluate if the agent retrieves the occupied time slots for a given date
+    * Checks if the occupied time slots are being properly retrieved and respected, as well as the context and businees rules
+- Add Appointment Tool test, in order to evaluate if the agent registers a new appointment when the situation requires it
+    * Checks if the appointment is being properly registered and the human intervention is being properly triggered and evaluated

 **Guardrails Test**
 - Guardrails test, performed using inputs that certainly should be blocked by the moderations API